luthramanisha/TCEP-Demo/README.md

 # TCEP Demonstrator

 ## TCEP Background Information
-TCEP: Transition-capable Complex Event Processing is a research project that provides abstractions to develop an adaptive Complex Event Processing (CEP) system.
+TCEP: Transition-capable Complex Event Processing is a research project that provides abstractions to develop an adaptive Complex Event Processing (CEP) system [1].
 In this project we:
-* provide key interfaces to develop Operator Placement that is a prominent mechanism in CEP.
+* provide key interfaces to develop Operator Placement that is a prominent mechanism in CEP [2].
 * allow dynamic exchange of Operator Placement algorithms using **transition** methodology, depending suiting the needs of the end-user, and
 * allow operator deployment on a wide-range of network infrastructure by providing key APIs to integrate with Docker.